Pediatric anaphylaxis

 • If the reaction results from a bee sting, scrape the stinger off with a firm object.
 Don’t use tweezers; squeezing the stinger results in more venom release.

 • To prevent shock, have your child lie flat.
-Raise her feet about 12 inches, and then cover her with a blanket.
+Raise their feet about 12 inches, and then cover your child with a blanket.

 What the paramedics will do